- Teaching Assistant

 My name is Alanna, and I am a current Ph.D.
 Candidate in Communication Science under the mentorship of Professor Marie-Louise Mares.
-My main interest revolves around how people - particularly preschool-aged children - can more positively interact with and benefit from media use.
+My main interest revolves around how people -- especially young children -- can more positively interact with and benefit from media use.
 In particular, I'm interested in how individuals' cognitive and developmental states influence how they engage with stories on the screen.
-Starting June 2014, I became an Early Career Fellow of the Fred Roger's Center along with my former lab-mate, James Alex Bonus.
+Starting June 2014, I became an Early Career Fellow of the Fred Rogers Center along with my former lab-mate, James Alex Bonus.
 We were the first researchers to be awarded this fellowship.
-I have held previous internships at Common Sense Media, Children Now, The Children's Discovery Museum of San José, and the psychophysiology lab at the University of California-San Francisco.
-Since 2017, I have been a regular volunteer and teacher's assistant at the University of Wisconsin-Madison Child Development Laboratory.
-In the 2018 Fall semester, I will be a TA for CA 272.

 - Peebles, A., Bonus, J.A., & Mares, M.L.
 (2018).
 Questions + answers+ agency: Interactive touchscreens and children's learning from a socio-emotional TV story.
 Computers in Human Behavior.

 - Riddle, K., Peebles, A., Davis, C., Xu, F., & Schroeder, E. (2017).
 The addictive potential of television binge watching: Comparing intentional and unintentional binges.
 Psychology of Popular Media Culture.

 - Bonus, J.A., Peebles, A., Mares, M.L., & Sarmiento, I.G.
 (2017).
 Look on the bright side (of media effects): Pokémon Go as a catalyst for positive life experiences.
 Media Psychology.